-Car parking areas should be laid out so that there is sufficient space for vehicles to manoeuvre within the site and enter and leave the site in a forward direction.
+Car parking areas should be laid out so that there is sufficient space for vehicles to manoeuvre within the site in a forward direction.
 This requirement does not apply to private residential drives on housing estate roads.
 Recommended car park dimensions are shown in Figures 1, 2 and 3.

 Layouts should incorporate safe routes for pedestrians and, where appropriate, pedal cyclists.
 Traffic calming features and lighting should also be included.
 Planting and means of enclosure must allow good visibility for security reasons.
-Further advice on safety and security measures in ear park layout is available from Durham Constabulary.
+Further advice on safety and security measures in car park layout is available from Durham Constabulary.